 I’m afraid that’s not really how it goes.
 What I’ve noticed is that the students who had a certain amount of design experience prior to the course, come up with much better designs than those who have little or no experience.
 I’m not talking just about how creative the logos are, but whether their production quality is at the level required for professional use.

 And that’s why logo design is very difficult to teach.
-You can provide people with all the tools and information, but what really counts is how many hours (or years) they spend creating design concepts.
+You can provide people with all the tools and information, but what really counts is how many months or years they spend creating design concepts.

 Logo design is one of the most responsible design professions